 Cost to repair a dryer

-The average repair ranges from $50 to $800, depending on your problem and brand of dryer
+Repairs may range from $50 to $800, depending on your problem and brand

-The most common dryer problems are easy to repair.
-However, costs can vary from as little as $50 to as much as $800 to get a dryer working again, so it’s important to make sure investing in a repair is worth it.
+The most common problems that cause a dryer to stop working are easily repairable.
+However, your costs may vary from $50 to $800 to get your dryer working again, so it’s important to make sure investing in a repair is worth it.

-Keep reading to learn about common dryer issues, how much repairs cost, what different brands usually cost to fix, parts costs and when to just replace your dryer instead.
+Keep reading to learn about common dryer issues, how much repairs cost, what different brands usually cost to fix, parts costs and when to just replace your dryer instead of repairing it.

 Key insights